 Type 2 diabetes is a progressive disease.
 If you’re like most people, you’ll reach a point where your treatment isn’t working the way it once did.

-If that happens, you and your doctor will have to come up with a new plan.
+If that happens, you and your doctor will have to come up with a new treatment plan.

 There are plenty of ways to make that happen.